LAU-CSC447/openmpi_setup/README.md

 - The OpenMPI library
 - The `git` command line tool

-Follow the instructions below depending on your operating system.
+Follow the instructions appropriate to your operating system.

 ### Linux
 The example below is for Debian-based distributions (e.g., Ubuntu).